-In February 2006, we entered into another trust indenture, the GOI, with BNY Trust Company of Canada as trustee, which established an unsecured borrowing program for our future long term financing requirements.
+In February 2006, we entered into another trust indenture, the GOI, with BNY Trust Company of Canada as trustee, which established an unsecured borrowing program for our future long-term financing requirements.
 For so long as any indebtedness remains outstanding under the MTI, the general obligation notes issued pursuant to the GOI will be subordinate to such indebtedness.
 As subordinated debt, general obligation notes are not subject to the mandatory annual amortization provisions of the MTI.
 Under the terms of the GOI, no new indebtedness may be incurred under the MTI.
 Provided that we meet an additional indebtedness test, the Company is not limited in the amount of debt it can issue under the GOI.
 As bonds mature or are redeemed under the MTI, they may be replaced with general obligation notes.

-The following tables set forth the outstanding total borrowings and available bank credit facilities of the Company as of August 31, 2016.
+The following tables set forth the outstanding total borrowings and available bank credit facilities of the Company as of the date of this AIF.

 Total Borrowings

 Issued Under Amount Туре

-MTI \$525 million Bonds Bonds
+MTI \$475 million Bonds

-GOI \$1,200 million Medium Term Notes
+GOI \$1,025 million Medium Term Notes

 Available Bank Credit Facilities

 Total Available \$1,190 million (1)

-December 2016 \$350 million

-Expiring December 2017 \$165 million
+Expiring December 2018 \$515 million

-(unless extended) September 2019 \$337 million
+(unless extended) September 2021 \$337 million

-September 2021 \$338 million
+September 2023 \$338 million